kreako/edts4c/README.md

 # edts4c

-edts4c is a web application allowing to evaluate schoolboy according to french law.
+edts4c is a web application allowing to evaluate school children according to french law.